 The normal Day School course covers a period of three years of thirty weeks each, exclusive of holidays.
-The class sessions are held during the day, mostly in the morning hours.
+The class sessions are normally held during the day, mostly in the morning hours; during the present emergency, however, conditions may necessitate holding some classes in conjunction with the evening division.
 The Practice Court work is held on one evening of each week.

-The normal Evening School course covers a period of four years of thirty-four weeks each, exclusive of holidays.
-The class sessions are held on Monday, Wednesday and Friday evenings of each week from 6:30 to 9:40 o'clock, leaving the alternate evenings for study and preparation by the student.
+The normal Evening School course covers a period of four years of thirtyfour weeks each, exclusive of holidays.
+The class sessions are held on Monday, ' Wednesday and Friday evenings of each week from 6:30 to 9:40 o'clock, leaving the alternate evenings for study and preparation by the student.